cscan/vue-excel-editor/README.md

 ### Link

-Actually this nice feature I was learnt from SAP UI - When user holds the alt-key and let the mouse over the cell text, the text will become a link.
-When user clicks on the link, your custom function will be triggered.
+Actually this nice feature I was learnt from SAP UI - When user holds the function key (Alt-key here) and move the mouse over the cell, the cell text will show as a link.
+If user clicks on it, your custom function will be triggered.
+The following shows how to route to user profile page by clicking on the name column cell.

 ```html
 <vue-excel-column field="name" label="Name" type="string" width="150px" :link="routeToUserFunc" />